-E3 2018: ‘Halo Infinite’ Unveiled With New Engine But Long Way From Release
+E3 2018: ‘Halo Infinite’ Unveiled With New Engine, But Long Way From Release

 The Halo franchise made an appearance at Microsoft’s Xbox E3 2018 press briefing Sunday with a mix of good and bad news for fans.
-Halo: Infinite was announced with a gorgeous new game engine, but the wait will likely be at least two years.
+Halo Infinite was announced with a gorgeous new game engine, as Halo Waypoint shared, but the wait will likely be at least two years.

-343 Industries announced it is moving to a new game engine called the Slipspace Engine in order to meet the goals it set out following fans’ disappointment with Halo 5.
+Developer 343 Industries announced it is moving to a new game engine called the Slipspace Engine in order to meet the goals it set out following fans’ disappointment with Halo 5.
 There are noticeable changes to the art style from the previous two games, which the studio explains.

 “Halo Infinite will feature Sparth’s (Art Director, Nicolas Bouvier) new art style that draws significant inspiration from the most iconic and historic parts of the Halo franchise and your feedback, all while modernizing and taking advantage of the full power of the Xbox One family.
 The new Master Chief helmet directly showcases our new art style,” the studio wrote.